Automaticity is the ability to do something without conscious thought.

 For example, as you read this post, you probably aren’t consciously thinking about how to decode every word.
 You’ve reached automaticity in reading, which helps you pay attention to the content.

-And that’s what you want for your child.
+And that’s what you want for your child with reading and spelling.

 In reading, you want your child to be able to decode words effortlessly and rapidly, to make the shift from “learning to read” to “reading to learn.”
 Automaticity makes that shift possible.